harish-kunta/Cognify/SCORING.md

 - **Complexity bonus:** uncommon letters earn more:
   - `+8` for each J, Q, X or Z
   - `+4` for each K, W, V or Y
-- **Exponential strategy:** by default the game uses an exponential strategy where the base score grows with the square of the word length.
-Complexity bonuses are multiplied by this length factor as well.
+- **Balanced exponential strategy:** scores still grow with the square of the word length but are scaled down to avoid huge jumps.
+Complexity bonuses are multiplied by this length factor.

 ```
 lengthFactor = wordLength - MIN_WORD_LENGTH + 1
-score = BASE_SCORE * lengthFactor^2 + complexityBonus * lengthFactor
+score = (BASE_SCORE / 2) * lengthFactor^2 + (BASE_SCORE / 2) + complexityBonus * lengthFactor
 ```

 ## Quick Math